opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 A `sparse-checkout` or `rebase` command would be taking that PR as template and making the logic work for respective command.

+By checking out how the code is done in quite a few git implementations out there.
+Some have already implemented it.
+In the worst case, you can read main [Git code](https://github.com/git/git) and figure out how those commands work from first principles and implement them.

+Paying attention that we are running in a browser context and not all details are needed, simplifies things a lot.

 ### Implementation details

 Iso Git works by attaching a file system to all the commands.
 Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.